Robert Dormer, 1st Earl of Carnarvon: Early life

 At age six, Dormer was left a ward to the King.
 His father had left him a rich peer at an early age.
 The King then sold Dormer's wardship to Philip Herbert, then Earl of Montgomery, for £4000.
 Dormer had been brought up as a Catholic and would become a high-living Catholic courtier, in danger, infuriating to hard-line Parliamentarians.
-He was educated at Eton College and the University of Oxford.
+He was educated at Eton College and Exeter College, Oxford, where he matriculated in 1624, and was created MA in 1627 and DCL in 1642.
 He was, according to the seventeenth-century biographer David Lloyd, "extreamly wild in his youth", and addicted to gambling and hunting.
 He and his wife are recorded as regular performers in masques at court.
 He was an ardent Royalist and defying his father-in-law he fought for King Charles I in the English Civil War.

 King James I was entertained at Ascott Park by his mother, Anne, Lady Dormer, in 1620.
 Anne of Denmark had visited in 1612.

 Marriage, career, and later years

 On 27 February 1625, at the age of fifteen, he was married to his guardian's daughter, Lady Anna Sophie Herbert (d.
 1643), which secured her future as Dormer was one of the wealthiest men in England at the time.
-Anna was the daughter of Philip Herbert, 4th Earl of Pembroke and Lady Susan de Vere, the youngest daughter of the Elizabethan courtier, poet, and playwright, Edward de Vere, the 17th Earl of Oxford.
+Anna was the daughter of Philip Herbert, 4th Earl of Pembroke and Lady Susan de Vere, the youngest daughter of the Elizabethan courtier, poet, and playwright, Edward de Vere, the 17th Earl of Oxford, the Oxfordians' William Shakespeare.

 On 2 June 1641, he was appointed Lord-Lieutenant of Buckinghamshire.
-In 1642, he joined the king at York, and was one of the peers who signed the declaration of 13 June, agreeing to stand by the king, and the further declaration of 15 June, disavowing the king's alleged intention to make war against Parliament.
+In 1642, he joined the king at York and was one of the peers who signed the declaration of 13 June, agreeing to stand by the king, and the further declaration of 15 June, disavowing the king's alleged intention to make war against Parliament.